Management’s responsibility is to develop a process that the organization can follow in their daily job to execute or perform their work.

 Here are 4 steps maintenance managers can take toward Maintenance Improvement.
 The process can, in short, be described in the following way:

-1) Develop a workflow that line up resources with work that needs to be accomplished.
+1) Develop a workflow that lines up resources with work that needs to be accomplished.

 In IDCON’s Current Best Practices (CBP’s) the work order flow is normally the way you manage resources and match resources to the work that needs to be executed.

-The key steps in the work order flow is:
+The key steps in the maintenance improvement work order flow are:

 - Identify work